munemi123/first-repo/tictactoe/README.md

-A tic tac toe game, currently still in progress plays against a computer
+A normal tic tac toe game where you play against a computer

-Currently only has normal mode, but working on a secondary mode to be implemented later
+*still in progress*